Leaflet/Leaflet/index-v2.md

 layout: v2
 ---

-Leaflet is the leading open-source JavaScript library for mobile-friendly interactive maps.
+Leaflet is the leading open-source JavaScript library for mobile-friendly interactive maps, used by the world's biggest websites.
-It is developed by [Vladimir Agafonkin][] with a&nbsp;team of dedicated [contributors][].
 Weighing just about <abbr title="33 KB gzipped &mdash; that's 123 KB minified and 218 KB in the source form, with 10 KB of CSS (2 KB gzipped) and 11 KB of images.">33 KB of JS</abbr>, it has all the [features][] most developers ever need for online maps.